-With the help of sperm donation, we can also fulfil lesbian couples' desire to have a child.
-All donors to a sperm bank are carefully screened for diseases and genetic factors.
+With the help of sperm donation, we can also fulfil the desire to have children in lesbian couples and single women.
+All donors to a sperm bank are carefully screened for diseases.
 In addition, all legal factors for the donation are handled by the sperm bank.
-Many couples shy away from going to a fertility clinic/semen bank and look for a sperm donor on their own.
-This brings with it both health and legal problems, as a sufficient check would not take place here.
+Many couples or single women shy away from going to a fertility clinic/semen bank and look for a sperm donor on their own.
+This brings with it both health and legal problems, as a sufficient check would not be carried out here.

 We will gladly accompany you on your way.
 Please contact us!